-This document describes the user interfaces to Exim’s in-built mail filtering facilities, and is copyright © University of Cambridge 2007.
-It corresponds to Exim version 4.80.1.
+This document describes the user interfaces to Exim’s in-built mail filtering facilities, and is copyright © The Exim Maintainers 2021.
+It corresponds to Exim version 4.96.

 Most Unix mail transfer agents (programs that deliver mail) permit individual users to specify automatic forwarding of their mail, usually by placing a list of forwarding addresses in a file called .forward in their home directories.
 Exim extends this facility by allowing the forwarding instructions to be a set of rules rather than just a list of addresses, in effect providing “.forward with conditions”.
 Operating the set of rules is called filtering, and the file that contains them is called a filter file.